aergoio/guide/source/smart-contracts/index.rst

 Smart contracts
 ===============

-Aergo provides its own smart platform for implementing various business logic on the blockchain.
+Aergo provides its own smart contract platform for implementing various business logic on the blockchain.

 Currently, you can create smart contracts using the Lua programming language.